Skip to main content

 The bottlenose dolphins found in Fiordland’s Doubtful Sound/Patea form a small resident population living at one of the southernmost locations in the world for this species.

 The causes behind the decline are not well understood but may include human-related effects such as vessel activity and habitat modification.
-To help minimise the potential impact of vessel activity on the dolphins, a new set of protection measures were introduced in 2008, and are outlined in the Doubtful Sound marine mammal code of management
+To help minimise the potential impact of vessel activity on the dolphins, a new set of protection measures were introduced in 2008, and are outlined in the Doubtful Sound marine mammal code of management.
+Although the population has slowly increased since 2008, these measures are still in place.

 What's being done?

-As an extra level of protection to the Marine Mammal Protection Regulations (1992), the Department of Conservation, the Doubtful Sound tourism operators and other stakeholders are working together to implement new protection measures for these dolphins.
-These measures are aimed at reducing the potential impacts of boats on the dolphins.
+The Department of Conservation, the Doubtful Sound tourism operators, scientists and other stakeholders worked together to implement additional protection measures.
+These measures are complementary to the Marine Mammal Protect Regulations (1992), and are aimed at reducing the potential impacts of boats on the dolphins.

-They include Dolphin Protection Zones and recommend dolphin encounters being left to chance.
-An increase in public awareness, education, monitoring and research will complement these measures and hopefully help stop the decline of dolphins of the Doubtful Sound/Patea region.
+An increase in public awareness, education, monitoring and research will complement these measures and hopefully help stop any further declines of dolphins of the Doubtful Sound/Patea region.

 In addition to the Marine Mammal Protection Regulations (1992), Dolphin Protection Zones have been established in certain parts of the Doubtful Sound complex and are areas which extend 200m from the shore where motorised vessels are not permitted

-View a map of the Doubtful Sound dolpin protection zones, JPG, 122K)
+View a map of the Doubtful Sound dolphin protection zones, (PDF, 4,085K)

 If dolphins are not visible within this zone, entry is permitted by the most direct route for reasons such as viewing of shore features, access to anchorages or diving/fishing spots, or for agency management work.